 5. SPF: If you ask any dermatologist, they’ll tell you sunscreen is one of the most important skincare products you’ll ever own.
 It should be the last step of your skincare routine, applied before you start your makeup.
 We’ve recently converted to mineral-based SPFs, in particular, the Soleil 100% Mineral Sunscreen SPF 30, $40, it’s great for all skin types as the zinc content will help soothe sensitive skin while simultaneously lowering oil production.

 Extra step.
 Mask weekly: “Use a mask once per week that works to decongest the skin and pores,” says Dr. Lancer.
 “You can place the mask on your entire face or just on your T-zone, depending on congestion needs.”
-We love L’Oréal’s collection of clay masks, $13, there’re five in total: each mask caters to a particular skin issue.
-Our fave is the grey, Detox & Brighten mask as its formulated with activated charcoal powder to draw out oil – you can literally see the oil being extracted.
+We love L’Oréal’s collection of clay masks, $13, which each work for different skin concerns.
+We love the Detox & Brighten mask as its formulated with activated charcoal powder to draw out oil – you can literally see the oil being extracted.
 Read our full review here.
 Our tip is to mask in the shower so that the steam prevents the mask from fully drying and becoming uncomfortable.
 Make sure you follow any clay masks with a hydrating serum and moisturizer to rehydrate your skin.

 For more healthy skincare tips, check out how to switch up your skincare routine according to your age.